hackclub/jams/jams/singles/voxel-animation/en-US.md

 ## Start of your SOLO adventure

 <Dropdown title="Final Task">
-	Create a ground for your project.<br>
+	Create a ground for your project.<br/>
-	It can either use a texture or a green color, like 0x00FF00.<br>
+	It can either use a texture or a green color, like 0x00FF00.<br/>
 	Make sure to make the y <strong>negative</strong>, or make the other objects y <strong>positive</strong>!
 </Dropdown>